Exploiting network topology in brain-scale simulations of spiking neural networks: Results

 The theoretical prediction of a $68\,\%$ reduction in synchronization time (\sref{sec:synch-time-model}) also exceeds the measured improvement of $48\,\%$.
 To explain the deviation from the theory, we inspect the measured cycle times in the simulations of the MAM-benchmark (\fref{fig:weak-scaling}b).
+The cycle time distributions are shown for a single seed, as \fref{fig:weak-scaling}a exhibits negligible variability across seeds and each run already yields $\sim 10^5$ samples per process, producing stable statistics.
 The distribution of measured cycle times in the conventional case is bimodal showing a major-mode peak around $1.62\,\mathrm{ms}$ next to a minor-mode peak around $1.90\,\mathrm{ms}$.
 The longest recorded cycle time is $18.35\,\mathrm{ms}$.
 In the structure-aware case, we also observe a bimodal distribution with a major-mode peak at $13.0\,\mathrm{ms}$ and a minor-mode peak at $16.62\,\text{ms}$; the longest cycle time is $29.66\,\mathrm{ms}$.
 The main body of the structure-aware distribution is shifted by a factor of approximately $8.1$ with respect to the conventional distribution, and the ratio of the respective arithmetic means is $8.0$.
 This value is smaller than the theoretically predicted shift of $D=10$ (\eref{eq:normal-dist-lumped-cycle-times}), which we attribute to the $24\,\%$ shorter delivery phase in the structure-aware scheme.
 Moreover, as predicted, the relative dispersion from the mean is significantly smaller in the structure-aware case ($CV_\mathrm{struc}=0.040$) than in the conventional case ($CV_\mathrm{conv}=0.056$), which accounts for the observed reduction in synchronization time.
-However, the ratio of the coefficients of variation of the two distributions ($0.71$) exceeds the theoretical prediction of an approximate $0.32$ ratio (\eref{eq:rel_dispersion}).
-This discrepancy can be attributed to serial correlations in the cycle times of individual MPI processes.
+However, the ratio of the coefficients of variation of the two distributions ($0.71$) falls between the theoretical bound of $1/\sqrt{D}=0.32$ derived under the assumption of fully independent consecutive cycle times (\eref{eq:rel_dispersion}) and the bound of $1.0$ derived under the assumption of fully correlated consecutive cycle times.
+This reflects the presence of partial serial correlations in the cycle times of individual MPI processes.
 The temporal evolution of per-process cycle times (\fref{fig:cycle_time_heatmap} in appendix) reveals that processes are not only systematically faster or slower on average but also exhibit extended phases of elevated or reduced cycle times that may persist over several thousand cycles.
-Consequently, the theoretical analysis overestimates the achievable reduction in synchronization time because it is based on the assumption of independent cycle times, which does not hold true in practice.

 Based on the measured cycle-time distributions, the theoretical analysis predicts that the upper $99\,\%$ of the per-cycle maxima are located between $1.80\,\mathrm{ms}$ and $18.35\,\mathrm{ms}$ in the conventional case and between $13.70\,\mathrm{ms}$ and $29.66\,\mathrm{ms}$ in the structure-aware case (\eref{eq:prediction-per-cycle-maximum-interval}).
 In fact, only the upper $91\,\%$ (conventional) and $84\,\%$ (structure aware) fall within the predicted interval.
 The theory assumes the cycle times of individual processes to be fully uncorrelated.
 However, this is not the case for the measured cycle times (see \fref{fig:cycle_time_heatmap} in appendix).
 MPI processes often concertedly take longer or shorter time to go through specific simulation cycles.